Glastonbury 2023: Weather forecast, line-up and how to watch if you didn’t get tickets

 Britain’s greatest music festival is just around the corner.
 Somerset’s Worthy Farm is a hive of last-minute activity.
 Soon the pennants will be hoisted and, from Wednesday, the usually quiet dairy farm will transform into the epicentre of the UK’s live entertainment scene for five days.

 Bar one or two badly-kept secret gigs, the line-up has been announced.
-This year, Elton John, Arctic Monkeys and Guns ‘N’ Roses lead the charge, with US rapper Lizzo holding her own among this heavy musical artillery.
+This year, Elton John, Arctic Monkeys (fingers crossed: singer Alex Turner’s laryngitis has forced the band to cancel a Dublin show) and Guns ‘N’ Roses lead the charge, with US rapper Lizzo holding her own among this heavy musical artillery.
 You can find the complete line-up here.

 What is the weather doing?